sigu-training/clinical_genomics/index.md

 Here you'll learn how to use **GEMINI inheritance pattern** {% icon tool %} to report all variants fitting any specific inheritance model.
 You'll be able to select any of the following inheritance patterns:

   - Autosomal recessive
   - Autosomal dominant
   - X-linked recessive
   - X-linked dominant
   - Autosomal de-novo
   - X-linked de-novo
   - Compound heterozygous
   - Loss of heterozygosity (LOH) events

 Below is how you can perform the query for inherited autosomal recessive variants.
-Feel free to run analogous queries for other types of variants that you think could plausibly be causative for the child's disease.
+Feel free to run analogous queries for other types of variants that you think could plausibly be causative for your case study.

 > ### {% icon hands_on %} Hands-on: Filtering variants by inheritance pattern
 > 1. **GEMINI inheritance pattern** {% icon tool %}